 The Defenders were fairly new, and served as a sort of Justice League Dark in the Marvel Universe back then, unlike their “street level” focus these days.
 At any rate, the fact that the Defenders were keeping themselves a secret helps lead to a misunderstanding and a clash between them and the Avengers before too long, that’s why I’m emphasizing them.

-ANYWAY, the Main Battle for this issue involves an old Avengers villain called the Lion God.
+ANYWAY, the Main Battle for this issue involves an old Avengers villain called the Lion God, a figure bland enough for the Marvel Cinematic Universe.
 He attacks Avengers’ Mansion, and in the resulting battle Mantis and the Swordsman prove they’re for real by tipping the battle in favor of the Avengers.

 I’LL EXAMINE THE NEXT ISSUE SOON.
 KEEP CHECKING BACK FOR UPDATES.